 Key dates: Intakes are available in Jan, Mar, May, July, Aug, Oct.

-Tuition fees: $3,840 per course (subject to change), with FEE-HELP loans available for eligible students.
+Tuition fees: $3,960 per subject in 2023, with FEE-HELP loans available for eligible students.

-To be eligible, you must have a bachelor degree (any discipline) OR three years relevant professional or management experience in analytics, clerical or administrative work.
+To be eligible, you must have a bachelor degree (any discipline) OR three years relevant professional or management experience in analytical, clerical or administrative work.

 Successfully completion of this course with a WAM of 65+ allows you to continue the broader program to earn a graduate diploma and masters degree.
-Students applying for graduate certificate programs are not eligible for credit for prior learning.
+Students applying for grad cert programs are ineligible for credit for prior learning.

 Key dates: Study periods commence in January, March, May, July, September and October.